return0jz/framework2d/README.md

 # framework2d
-A mini 2D game framework.
+A small but usable 2D game framework.